Conformal 3-point correlators in momentum space, method of subgraphs and the $1/N$ expansion: Method of subgraphs and conformal 3-point correlators in momentum space

-We use the scalar 3-point correlator to exhibit the complexity in the expressions of the conformal 3-point correlation functions in momentum space.
-The 3-point correlators of spinning operators can be decomposed into the scalar correlation functions associated with specific tensor structures \cite{Bzowski:2013sza}.
+We use the scalar 3-point correlator to exhibit the complexity of the expressions for the conformal 3-point correlation functions in momentum space.
+The 3-point correlators of spinning operators can be decomposed into scalar correlation functions associated with specific tensor structures \cite{Bzowski:2013sza}.

 The conformal 3-point correlator in momentum space can be obtained through Fourier transformations of the correlators in position space.
 Consider a 3-point correlator of scalars $\cO_i$ with scaling dimensions $\Delta_i$.
 In position space, the correlation function is given by